 The Danger of Prescription Opioids

-Opioids are routinely prescribed for patients with chronic pain.
-Careful assessment of a dosage as well as a period of time to take the medication are part of helping a patient avoid becoming dependent on it.
+Opioids are routinely prescribed for clients with chronic pain.
+Careful assessment of a dosage as well as a period of time to take the medication are part of helping a client avoid becoming dependent on it.
 But, it is still possible to develop a substance use disorder after taking opioids for several days.

 One reason for the risk can come from the focus on the medication as the only form of pain management.
 Taking a pill as needed can become a default setting for a person with pain.
 It’s quick and easy and delivers a feeling of euphoria.
 That may make it hard to resist taking, even as the pain may have diminished.